zaBogdan/Genisys/Endpoints.md

         }
     ]
 }
-404: {"message": "There are no posts in this category yet."} (Not found)
+404: {"message": "There are no posts in this category yet."}
 ```

 ## Creating